 - at least one-third of the Board should comprise IDs.
 Where, among other things, the Chairman of the Board is not an ID, at least half of the Board should comprise IDs.

-The Board seeks to refresh Board membership progressively and in an orderly manner.
-In this regard, board succession planning is carried out through the annual review of Board composition as well as when an existing ID gives notice of his intention to retire or resign.
-On the issue of Board renewal, the Manager believes that Board renewal is a necessary and continual process, for good governance and ensuring that the Board has the skills, expertise and experience which are relevant to the evolving needs of CCT's business; renewal or replacement of a Director therefore does not necessarily reflect his or her performance or contributions to date.
+The Board seeks to refresh its Board membership progressively and in an orderly manner.
+In this regard, Board succession planning is carried out through the annual review of Board composition as well as when a Director gives notice of his or her intention to retire or resign.
+On the issue of Board renewal, the Manager supports the principle that Board renewal is a necessary and continual process, for good governance and ensuring that the Board has the skills, expertise and experience which are relevant to the evolving needs of CCT's business.

 The Board strives to ensure that there is an optimal blend in the Board of backgrounds, experience and knowledge in business and general management, expertise relevant to CCT's business and track record, and that each Director can bring to the Board an independent and objective perspective to enable balanced and well-considered decisions to be made in the interests of CCT.

 Whilst board performance is ultimately reflected in the long-term performance of CCT, the Board believes that engaging in a regular process of self-assessment and evaluation of board performance in order to identify key strengths and areas for improvement is essential to effective stewardship and to attaining success for CCT.